raspberrypilearning/party-popper/en/step_3.md

 --- task ---

-**Test:** Make sure your buzzer is connected properly by changing your `partypopper.py` script to match the following:
+**Test:** Make sure your buzzer is connected properly by changing your `partypopper.py` script to match the following, then running your code:

 --- code ---
 ---